DOCKER

 Restart daemon.

-86. What is the difference between soft
+86. What is the difference between soft and hard memory limits?

 Answer: Docker uses kernel memory limits; soft is an advisory, hard is enforced.
-Docker enforces --memory
+Docker enforces --memory as hard limit.

 87. How do you configure overlay network encryption in Swarm?